SwatiInd/Getting-and-Cleaning-Data-/README.md

   ```

 # 4. Appropriately labels the data set with descriptive variable names #

-The descriptive variable names are developed with the same way as explained in detail for the example : "tBodyAcc.mean...X
-(a) The variable names have dot(.) which are replaced by (-).
+(a) The descriptive variable names are developed with the same way as explained in detail for the example : "tBodyAcc.mean...X.
+The variable names have dot(.) which are replaced by (-).
 It leads to "tBodayACC-mean-X"
 ```
 name_var <- strsplit(names(selected_data), "\\.") %>%
         sapply(function(a) {a <- a[!a ==""];  a <- paste(a, collapse = "-")})